Wpdas/react-hoc-console/README.md

 import reactConsole from 'react-hoc-console';
 import logo from './logo.svg';
 import './App.css';

-This is a simple HOC that allows you to see what is happening with the native console API, however, into your app.
-It's personalizable, I mean, you can activate or deactivate this HOC. class App extends Component {
+class App extends Component {
   componentDidMount() {
     console.log('Component Did Mount!');